In cities that report crime data to the FBI:

 More specifically, states should pass gun safety laws requiring that guns be securely stored and not visible when left unattended in cars.
 States including California, Connecticut, and Oregon have already done so, and can serve as examples.18Cal.
 Penal Code § 25140; Conn.
 Gen. Stat. § 29-38g; O.R.S. § 166.395(1)(b)(B).
 To ensure guns are not accessed, used, or stolen by unauthorized persons, individual gun owners should not leave guns in cars; if they must, they should lock their vehicles and securely store their guns out of plain view, and immediately report guns as missing in case of theft.
 Finally, policymakers, local leaders, law enforcement, educators, community members, and gun owners have a responsibility to build public awareness around the importance of, and best practices for, secure storage in cars, especially at a time when gun thefts from cars are at an all-time high, and carry the additional risk of fueling future violence.

-Meg’s work at Everytown focuses on city gun violence, violence intervention programs, and police violence.
+Meg is Deputy Director of Research at Everytown for Gun Safety, where her work focuses on city gun violence, violence intervention programs, and police violence.
 Prior to joining Everytown, she worked at the Vera Institute of Justice, John Jay’s Research and Evaluation Center, Columbia School of Social Work, and the Rhode Island Department of Corrections.
 Meg holds a PhD in psychology and law from John Jay College of Criminal Justice, where she also serves as an adjunct professor.

 Jay Szkola is currently the Data Scientist at Everytown for Gun Safety.
 Jay is a PhD candidate at John Jay College of Criminal Justice / the Graduate Center, City University of New York in Criminal Justice and Criminology.
 His research interests involve spatial-temporal patterns of crime, gun violence interventions, credible messengers, and concealed carry permitting.